Credit Suisse to slide into red as it sets aside $850 million for U.S. litigation

 MBIA sued Credit Suisse in 2009 over hundreds of millions of dollars it paid out to compensate investors after thousands of mortgages failed.

+In November, New York Supreme Court Justice Jennifer Schecter ruled that Credit Suisse breached its representations and warranties to MBIA, which indemnified investors in residential mortgage backed securities issued ahead of the 2008 financial crisis.

+The judge found that more than half of the mortgages in the transaction at issue were non-conforming and that MBIA “did not assume the risk of loss that they posed.”

-“This case involves mortgage loans that contributed to a crippling financial crisis over a decade ago after banks securitized residential mortgages that never should have been issued in the first place,” New York state’s supreme court said in a Nov.
-30 ruling, determining Credit Suisse must pay damages for warranties breached on the loans.
+“This case involves mortgage loans that contributed to a crippling financial crisis over a decade ago after banks securitised residential mortgages that never should have been issued in the first place,” the ruling stated, determining Credit Suisse must pay damages for warranties breached on the loans.

+“It’s a case that went on for 10 years that Credit Suisse refused to discuss settlement on, and now they’ve got a verdict that’s going to more than double their reserves for it,” said Marc Kasowitz, a lawyer for MBIA.
+“It’s obviously a very substantial win for MBIA.”

 The bank on Friday said it had completed a review of other RMBS cases, leading it to set aside additional funds to settle a handful of pending civil claims in the United States.